vinitkumar/vinitkumar.github.com/_posts/2013-06-16-Ethics-At-Work-And-Life.md

 comments: false
 ---

-Work has a really important part in anyone's life.
-These are some of the things i feel is very important part of one's professional ethos.
+Work has a really important role in anyone's life.
+I feel there are some things that really help us do our work nicely.

 - Arrive on time.
+Don't be late without giving a heads up to the other party.

-- Think logically before you make any decision.
+- Think logically before making any decision.

 - Keep the communication lines open.

-- You are facing a difficulty admit it, don't let your ego come in between.
+- If you are facing a difficulty admit it, don't let your ego come in between.

 - There are always things that could be difficult, persistent hard work is the only way to crack them.

-- Don't fall victim of easy goals, work with full passion whatever you have decided.
+- Don't fall victim of easy goals, work with full passion on whatever you have decided.

 - Don't think much about other things, just concentrate on your work.